Skip to Content

 Paphos, Cyprus

-We spent five days on our Jet2 holiday to Paphos exploring a world of ancient history, enjoying the island’s rich culture and soaking up its stunning scenery.
+We spent our five-day Jet2 holiday to Paphos exploring a world of ancient history, enjoying the island’s rich culture and soaking up its stunning scenery.
 With so much to do you won’t be short of ideas when deciding what to see, do and explore.
 Read on for the best things to do in Paphos, Cyprus.

 What to see and do in Paphos